Three Peaks Challenge Ltd logo

 Plan Your Own Welsh Three Peaks Challenge

-The Welsh Three Peaks Challenge takes you to the highest mountains in North, Mid and South Wales — three distinct ranges, three very different landscapes, one epic day.
+The Welsh Three Peaks Challenge takes you to the highest mountains in North, Mid and South Wales.
 At 17 miles of walking with 2,334 metres of ascent, it's physically demanding but logistically simpler than the National.

 Prefer a guided event?

-Our Open Welsh Three Peaks includes professional mountain leaders, all transport between peaks, and full support — from £360 per person.
+Our Guided Welsh Three Peaks includes professional mountain leaders, all transport between peaks, and full support from £360 per person.

 View Guided Dates